max821002/SRCsiNet/README.md

 # SRCsiNet
 The contents are proposed in the manuscript "Physics-Inspired Deep Learning Anti-Aliasing Framework in Efficient Channel State Feedback".

-The arxiv version of the manuscript can be accessed through the link: (TBD)
+The arxiv version of the manuscript can be accessed through the link: https://arxiv.org/pdf/2403.08133

 Authors: Yu-Chien Lin, Yan Xin, Ta-Sung Lee, Charlie (Jianzhong) Zhang, and Zhi Ding.